vickyzb/Better-Call-Saul-ChatGPT-jailbreak-/README.md

 # Better Call Saul ChatGPT jailbreak

 Hi everyone !
 This Is a small guide to use correctly my prompt.
+You can find it in the "JB" file.

 Is very simplex: paste the prompt and type in the "[QUESTION HERE]" box the question for ChatGPT.
 Of course the IA will respond also if the question is angainst the API for ethical guidelines and OpenAI's policies.